5random/cvd/docs/examples.md

 Controller settings use predefined option lists for certain values.
 For example the motion detection controller only accepts ``"MOG2"`` or ``"KNN"`` as the background subtraction algorithm.
-The :class:`ConfigurationService` exposes helpers such as ``get_controller_type_options()`` and ``get_webcam_ids()`` which GUI components use to populate dropdown menus.
+The `ConfigurationService` exposes helpers such as ``get_controller_type_options()`` and ``get_webcam_ids()`` which GUI components use to populate dropdown menus.